anthonyrabiaza/anthonyrabiaza.github.io/_posts/2023-08-25-boomi-observability-aws-cloudwatch-xray/2023-08-25-boomi-observability-aws-cloudwatch-xray.markdown.md

 ## APM Setup

-The CloudWatch Cloud Java Agent (Jar) needs to be deployed on each node or deployed on the Shared Server accessible by all nodes.
+The X-Ray Java Agent (Jar) needs to be deployed on each node or deployed on the Shared Server accessible by all nodes.
 Once this is done, Boomi System properties needs to be updated via Boomi AtomSphere:

 ![Boomi AtomSphere](/assets/boomi-observability-aws-cloudwatch-xray/boomi-config-cloudwatch.png)